 1 – “You actually know a lot less than many atheists and agnostics do about the Bible, Christianity, and church history – but still call yourself a Christian.”

-I believe I can challenge that. *Grins.
+I believe I can challenge that.

 In the end, the point of this list seems to criticize those who believe what they do because of nothing but a word.
-I hope that we can leave these stereotypes and emphasize a more scholarly view of Christianity and its evidence.
+I hope that we can leave these stereotypes and emphasize a more rational view of Christianity and its evidence.